 Meet MD/PhD program graduate Vlad Ratushny.

 The MD/PhD program offers an exciting and intellectually challenging course of study that students can generally complete in seven or eight years.

 During the first two years, students follow the basic medical preclinical curriculum, which includes an expanded Introduction to Clinical Medicine Course.
 They rotate through a number of research laboratories and in consultation with members of the MD/PhD Advisory Committee, select a mentor for research training in any of the disciplines offering the PhD degree.
-MD/PhD students can complete their PhD in any of the Biomedical Graduate Studies programs or in Bioengineering.
+MD/PhD students can complete their PhD in any of the biomedical science programs or in bioengineering.